 However, there are still concerns that working from home may lead to people working less, being less productive, or multitasking.
 A badly implemented remote working structure could cause people to feel socially isolated or, even worse, disengaged.

-If your team is new to a work-from-home (WFH) arrangement, here are some Dos and Don'ts that will get you started on the right foot.
+If your team is new to a work-from-home (WFH) arrangement, here are some best practices that will get you started on the right foot.

 Get everyone on the same page by setting down rules for remote workers.
 These rules should help promote accountability, ensure visibility for managers, and ease anxieties around a new system.
 Most importantly, these rules need to be enforced.
 This means clear (but reasonable) consequences for not meeting these rules, such as a note in their performance review for the month, or having their work from home privileges suspended for a period of time.

 Rules could include:

 Sharing on a public space the hours that you will be online and the tasks you will be working on.